mlswg/mls-architecture/draft-ietf-mls-architecture.md

 intended to provide the security services described in the face of such attackers.

--- The attacker can monitor the entire network
+-- The attacker can monitor the entire network.

--- The attacker can read unprotected messages
+-- The attacker can read unprotected messages.

 -- The attacker can generate and inject any message in the unprotected transport layer.

-In addition, these guarantees are intended to degrade gracefully in the presence of compromise of the transport security links as well as of both Clients and elements of the messaging system, as described in the remainder of this section.
+In addition, these guarantees are intended to degrade gracefully in the presence of compromise of the transport security links as well as of both clients and elements of the messaging system, as described in the remainder of this section.

 Generally, MLS is designed under the assumption that the transport